XML RSS

 Pour the cake mixture into a well greased 13x9-inch baking pan.

 Bake the cake for 50 minutes.
 Test with a toothpick to check if cake is cooked.
 Cool in the pan for 10 mins and then remove and cool on a wire rack.
-Frost the cake with Coconut-Pecan Filling and Frosting.
+Frost the German chocolate cake with Coconut-Pecan Filling and Frosting.